 The authors then create estimates of marketing spending and link their estimates to firm performance.
 In order to get published the authors wanted to show a link of their work to firm performance.
 (I completely sympathize with this need).
 Unfortunately, their measures of firm performance are of dubious value.
 The financial accounting limitations they point to in respect of SG&A are exactly the same problems that undermine their performance metrics.
 They use Tobin’s q and ROA (Return on Assets) as performance metrics.
 They, in effect, compare a bunch of biased measures, with potentially similar biases, with each other.

 Estimating Marketing Spending Through SG&A Is A Challenge

-As I said I appreciate why they had to do more to gain a publication.
-That said, I find their initial work estimating marketing spend and, crucially, drawing attention to the problem of outsiders just not knowing what is being spent on marketing to be much more interesting and compelling.
+As I said, I appreciate why they had to do this to gain a publication.
+I find their initial work, however, estimating marketing spend to be more interesting and compelling.
+Outsiders often just do not know what is being spent on marketing.
+In doing so they make a valuable point.
 To my mind their key contribution is to draw attention to how little we really know about marketing expenditures.
 There is “…poor data availability on marketing decisions in firms and questionable surrogates commonly used in place of marketing expenditure” (Markovitch, Huang and Ye, 2020, page 222).

 Read: Dmitri G. Markovitch, Dongling Huang, and Pengfei Ye.
 “Marketing intensity and firm performance: Contrasting the insights based on actual marketing expenditure and its SG&A proxy.”
 Journal of Business Research 118 (2020): 223-239.